zkLinkProtocol/zklink-docs/docs/Integration Architecture/Derivatives.md

 ---

-# Multi-Chain Derivatives & Spot Exchange (Heavyweight Integration)
+# Heavyweight Integration (Multi-Chain Derivatives & Spot Exchange)

 ---
 > 💡 A case study of ZKEX 3.0: a multi-chain derivatives & spot exchange with a unified account